Why Study Medicine in English at Saint James School of Medicine in North America?

 - SJSM graduates are qualified with an international Doctor of Medicine (MD) degree.

-- Core Rotations are in Year 3 for 48 weeks comprising: Internal Medicine: 12 weeks; Surgery: 12 weeks; Obstetrics & Gynaecology: 6 weeks; Paediatrics: 6 weeks; Family Medicine: 6 weeks; and, Psychiatry: 6 weeks.
-Elective Rotations are in Year 4 for 32 weeks with modules depending on student’s preferences.
+- Core Rotations are for 48 weeks comprising: Internal Medicine: 12 weeks; Surgery: 12 weeks; Obstetrics & Gynaecology: 6 weeks; Paediatrics: 6 weeks; Family Medicine: 6 weeks; and, Psychiatry: 6 weeks.
+Elective Rota-tions follow for 32 weeks with modules depending on student’s preferences.

 - SJSM offers three intakes per annum (January, May, September) and there are no entry exams.